aalvarado/aalvarado/README.md

 Worked with many great companies over time and love to meet interesting people.

+Checkout my stars for some of the cool things I've found in Github.

 Currently interested in developing more in the following stacks:
 - Ruby || Typescrypt || Rust || Ocaml || Elixir ||  Reason || Node
 - Rails || Express || NextJs || React || Apollo || Graphql || Sidekiq